-I can think of only one instance for selecting “debit” over “credit” and that’s when I need a little cash back with my purchase.
-And although it’s the only reason I ever choose to use the “debit” option, it’s a particularly good one because it allows you to avoid those irritating ATM fees.
+I can think of only one instance for selecting “debit” over “credit” and that’s when I need cash back with my purchase.
+And although it’s the only reason I ever choose to use the “debit” option, it’s a particularly good one because it avoids those irritating ATM fees.
 Not too shabby, huh?

 Meanwhile, Back at the Restaurant…

-Anyway, much to my family’s embarrassment, I continued to hem and haw over the decision to go with ranch or bleu cheese until the Honeybee finally offered me a life line.
+Anyway, much to my family’s embarrassment, I continued to hem and haw over ranch or blue cheese.
+That is, until the Honeybee finally offered me a life line.
 “Do you want me to choose for you, Len?”
-Would I ever!

-Actually, I found her offer to bail me out kind of, well, romantic.
+Actually, I found her offer to bail me out kind of … romantic.

 “Yes, please, Honeybee.
 Thank you.”

-And with that, the heavy burden of choosing between blue cheese and ranch dressing was lifted off my shoulders as the Honeybee quickly ordered for me.
+And with that, the seemingly impossible burden of choosing between blue cheese and ranch dressing was lifted off my shoulders as the Honeybee made the decision for me.